Teacher’s Manual for WriteShop I & II

-- The Teacher’s Manual’s new format offers a soft cover and plastic-coil binding.
+- The new format offers a soft cover and plastic-coil binding.

 - The text has not changed.
 You will find the same 4th-edition content.

-- It is compatible with all 4th-edition WriteShop I and WriteShop II Student Workbooks.
+- It is compatible with any 4th-edition WriteShop I or WriteShop II Student Workbook.

 With the Teacher’s Manual for WriteShop I & II, you’ll confidently teach descriptive, informative, narrative, and persuasive writing.
 Lesson plans cover BOTH WriteShop I and WriteShop II, including discussion ideas, pre-writing activities, thorough explanations, and plenty of student samples.
 Teachers and homeschool parents alike will find many other helpful teacher resources in this idea-packed book.